mmikowski/powercss/README.md

 The current `_regen_type_` default may change prior to the 1.x release if test results warrant it.

-## PowerCSS Recipes
+## The PowerCSS cookbook
 No matter how clean an API, sometimes its easier to think in terms of "what do we want to accomplish."
-This is perhaps the very reason programming language "Cookbooks" have been so successful over the years.
-So before we consider the **API reference**, let's look at some recipes.
+This is perhaps the reason programming language "cookbooks" have been so successful over the years.
+Let's look at some popular recipes from our own JavaScript kitchen.

 ### Virtual stylesheet (**vsheet**) recipies
 #### Add a **vsheet**